JamesByers/GA-SEA-DAT2/README.md

 <a name="intro-to-regression"></a>
 ### Class 6: Intro to regression

+**After this lesson you will be able to:**
+* Indentify the kinds of problems that Linear Regression can solve
+* Create a linear regression predictive model
+* Evaluate the error of the model's fit to the training data

+**Topics/Highlights:**
 * Linear regression ([notebook](notebooks/06_linear_regression.ipynb))
     * [Capital Bikeshare dataset](data/bikeshare.csv) used in a Kaggle competition
     * [Data dictionary](https://www.kaggle.com/c/bike-sharing-demand/data)